Words by Simon Difford

 My Pisco Punch recipe uses gomme arabic, clove and pineapple juice.
 It is essential that the pineapple juice is freshly extracted using a centrifugal extractor.
 I find with fresh pineapple juice there is no need to make the marinade, although if I have time and the inclination I use a combination of pineapple juice and the marinade.
 I've experimented with lime and lemon juice and both work well but I favour lemon juice or even a 50/50 combination of the two citrus juices.
 A splash of freshly squeezed orange juice also contributes greatly to the punch.

-Alfredo Micheli, who went by the nickname Mike, was employed at the Bank Exchange and is said to have spied on Duncan Nichol as a prepared the pre-mixed batch ingredients in the bar's basement.
+Alfredo Micheli, who went by the nickname Mike, was employed at the Bank Exchange and is said to have spied on Duncan Nichol as he prepared the pre-mixed batch ingredients in the bar's basement.
 After he believed he'd learnt the secret he left the Bank Exchange to start bartending at a newly opened competitor to the Bank Exchange, Paoli's on Montgomery Street.
 Alfredo's Pisco Punch recipe relies on a pineapple marinade as described above, but with the addition of clove.

 Jack Koeppler, the bartender at the Buena Vista Café in San Francisco who's also famous for being the first bartender in America to serve Irish Coffee, was given a white grape based and absinthe influenced Pisco Punch recipe by the son of its creator, a fellow San Franciscan by the name of Mr Prosser.